- DuckDuckGo is currently the number one alternative to Google for privacy-concerned users.

 It also has an encrypted version that preserves your privacy, and a password-protected cloud save setting so you can create search policies, and sync them across your devices.

-This tool is powered by CyberGhost VPN, and is meant for use whenever you have a privacy concern.
+This tool is powered by one of the best privacy protection companies in US, and is meant for use whenever you have a privacy concern.

 It provides a short and effortless way to access websites without being tracked, by typing in your preferred website and the proxy works its magic.